valory-xyz/IEKit/docs/index.md

     2. Create a Ceramic Decentralized Identity (DID) using [Glaze](https://github.com/ceramicstudio/js-glaze).

     3. Using the DID created in the previous step, create two Ceramic streams.
 You can follow [this tutorial](https://developers.ceramic.network/reference/stream-programs/tile-document/).
+One of the streams should be empty and the service will write scores on it.
+The other should contain a mapping from Ethereum addresses to Twitter ids, so the service knows how to assign scores:

+    ```python
+    {
+        "<eth_address_1>": "<twitter_id_1>",
+        "eth_address_2": "twitter_id_2",
+    }
+    ```

     4. Create an API key for [Infura](https://www.infura.io/) or your preferred provider.